-This course will provide a detailed overview of BOAS including review of the diagnosis, treatment and perioperative care including both traditional techniques and newer options that have become available.
-The course will focus on a practical approach to the clinical situation and will be useful for any clinician with a significant brachycephalic caseload regardless of whether they would plan to perform surgery themselves.
+This eight-part learning series with Chris Shales, provides a detailed overview of BOAS including review of the diagnosis, treatment and perioperative care including both traditional techniques and newer options that have become available.
+The series also focuses on a practical approach to the clinical situation and is useful for any clinician with a significant brachycephalic caseload, regardless of whether they would plan to perform the surgery themselves.

 - Overview of BOAS